reactjs/react.dev/content/docs/context.md

 ### Updating Context from a Nested Component {#updating-context-from-a-nested-component}

-It is often necessary to update the context from a component that is nested somewhere deeply in the component tree.
-In this case you can pass a function down through the context to allow consumers to update the context:
+It is often necessary to update the context from a component that is nested somewhere deep in the component tree.
+In this case, you can pass a function down through the context to allow consumers to update the context:

 **theme-context.js**
 `embed:context/updating-nested-context-context.js`